 I have been there — I was that parent who took her beautiful six-year-old Sophia to a live event that was not autism-friendly.
-Yes, she wanted to stand then sit, also grind her teeth and cover her ears from the loud music from the orchestra.
+Yes, she wanted to stand than sit, also grind her teeth and cover her ears from the loud music from the orchestra.
 I got looks from other parents later when she was dancing and being herself — sometimes she yelled and parents and children looked.
 I did feel the fear building.
-Usually I’m ready to grab our belongings and bolt out the door, but I didn’t.
+Usually, I’m ready to grab our belongings and bolt out the door, but I didn’t.
 We stuck it out and soon Sophia put her hands down — parents became more understanding.
-After that I started to take her to more places.
+After that, I started to take her to more places.
 Movies on a weekend!
-And ice skating, swimming lessons, piano lessons and ballet.
+And ice skating, swimming lessons, piano lessons, and ballet.
 She even went to the Gazillion Bubble Show and was called to go on stage.
 Sophia was so excited and she was her funny self and everyone loved her!
-At first we must understand it’s different for them and for us — they will be out of her element, but little by little people and children won’t care and soon the fear will be gone.
+At first, we must understand it’s different for them, and for us — they will be out of her element, but little by little people and children won’t care and soon the fear will be gone.

 Sophia has attended some autism-friendly events — it was great no judgment was given nor pressure; parents could relate to one another.
 But it was so hard to get Sophia into some programs.
 First, I took her to an autism-friendly movie; it was great, but do I really want to be limited to only a 10 am showing once a month?
 That goes for swimming lessons — there was a waiting list TWO YEARS out!
 I tried to get Broadway shows tickets but was sold out for the event.
 Don’t get me wrong, there were other outings but not so much for autism-friendly families.
 Why should we wait till a certain day or time for our little ones to experience the wonders of our wonderful world and Arts and culture?